SethGates/SethGates/README.md

 Hi!
 Im Seth.
-I aspire to become a full stack developer and make changes that will effect millions for the better.
+I'm a Software Engineer looking to learn as much as possible.

 I am transitioning from Active Duty Service in the U.S. Army, and am using every resource I can to be successful.